pioneers/mentor-matching/README.md

 Key pointers:

+- The following should be decided prior to polling mentor and team availability, typically by the end of fall semester
 - Ask mentors and teams their availability in the same format
 - Are you adding new questions to factor into mentor matching?
 If so, read through [docs/data-format](docs/data-format.md) to understand how the answers to this question will be parsed.
 You also need to understand how the matching is optimized in `mentor_matching/object_set.py` to then modify the file with your data.

 ## Prepare the data on the mentors and teams

+The following should be prepared prior to the mentor matching meeting.

 Keep your environment clean with a virtual environment